Mini Strawberry Cheesecakes

-To make these mini cheesecakes, you’ll start with a homemade graham cracker crust.
+To make these mini cheesecakes, you’ll start with the homemade graham cracker crust.
 The crust is just a simple mixture of graham cracker crumbs, sugar, and butter.
 You’ll press the mixture into a muffin pan lined with cupcakes liners and let the crusts bake for just a few minutes.

+While the mini cheesecakes are cooling and chilling, you can prep the strawberry sauce for the cheesecake.
 The strawberries will break down as the sauce cooks, but if you want your sauce a little thinner you can either mash the berries as they cook or puree some of the mixture.
 I blended about 1/4 of my strawberry sauce then mixed it all together so it was a little thinner, but still had chunks of strawberries.

 Once the cheesecakes and strawberry sauce have chilled, you can top the mini cheesecakes with the sauce.
 I find that about 1 tablespoon of strawberry sauce is the perfect amount.

 Can I Make These Cheesecake Bites in Advance?